BrainsDevOps/dice/README.md

 # Dado

 A simple application to roll a die an get an ASCII result for a die roll.
-The result is returned as an HTML inside <em>
+The result is returned as an HTML inside &lt;em>

 Usage: